hinko13/security-scripts/README.md

 <h4>ping_testing_script.py</h4>
 This script runs the ping command with certain arguments to send a specified number of ICMP echo request packets to a specified IP address and waits for the corresponding echo reply packets.
 It then checks the response of the ping command and prints the results.

+<h4>dns_cache_manager</h4>
+This script allows you to manage the Domain Name System (DNS) cache on your device.
+You can clear the cache, add custom entries to the cache, or display the current contents of the cache.

 <h2>website-security</h2>
 The website-security directory contains a collection of scripts that can be used to check the security of websites.